Mohyoo/Gemini-Py-CLI/README.md

 ## Gemini Py-CLI
 A simple Gemini CLI program, written in Python. <br>
 Used for simple conversations. <br>
+Tested using ConEmu console, in Windows 8.1 64-bit. <br>
+<span style="color:orange; font-weight:bold;">In development, help is highly appreciated!</span>

 🇵🇸

+## Features
+* History saved in many forms, even if the program crashes:
+	+ chat history file.
+	+ prompt history file.

+* Customizable, you can edit many settings, like colors, delays, completion...
+  (Not all areas are modifiable yet, but in progress).

+* Stubborn error handling, yet not still perfect.

+* Word suggestion & completion:
+	+ Suggest from a wordlist, a menu popup to choose a word from.
+	+ Suggest from history, you get inline completion upon typing words from previous prompts.

+* Cross platform, binaries are not yet created, perhaps on request I'll do that (I'm too lazy).

+* Common keyboard shortcuts + Vim/Emacs shortcuts (default off, beta) + Mouse support (beta).

 ## Quick Start
 #### 1) Python Setup: